volcanic-uk/Authenticator-ruby-gem/README.md

 ## Setup

-Add these configuration to `config/application.rb`:
+Add these configurations to `config/application.rb`:

-To configure the Authenticator server url.
-This is required.
+This is the authenticator server url.
+It is required for the gem.
 ```ruby
 Volcanic::Authenticator.config.auth_url = 'http://vauth.com'
 ```
-To generate `app_token`, below configurations are required. `app_token` is needed as the main authorization header key.
-This is required.
+This is the `app_token` configurations.
+It is required to generate `app_token`.
+This token is use as an authorization header when register identity.
 ```ruby
 Volcanic::Authenticator.config.app_name = 'app_name'
 Volcanic::Authenticator.config.app_secret = 'app_secret'
 ```
+note: if all the above configurations is not set, error will occur.

-To configure `app_token` expiration time.
-If not set, it default to 1 day.
+This is the expiration cache time for `app_token`.
+Default to 1 day.
 ```ruby
 Volcanic::Authenticator.config.exp_app_token = 24 * 60 * 60
 ```

-To configure `public_key` expiration time.
-If not set, it default to 1 day.
+This is the expiration cache time for `public_key`.
+Default to 1 day.
+This key is use to validate (decode) token.
 ```ruby
 Volcanic::Authenticator.config.exp_public_key = 24 * 60 * 60
 ```

-To configure token expiration time.
-If not set, it default to 5 minutes.
+This is the expiration cache time for token.
+Default to 5 minutes
 ```ruby
 Volcanic::Authenticator.config.exp_token = 5 * 60
 ```